SimonLeclere/SimonLeclere/.github/ISSUE_TEMPLATE/Answer 2.md

 ---
-name: 'Answer 3 : Golf'
+name: 'Answer 3 : Create a show'
 about: "(╯°□°）╯︵ ┻━┻"
-title: quiz|517|Golf
+title: quiz|187|Create a show
 labels: ''
 assignees: ''